English and Modern Languages

 There are plenty of opportunities to apply the skills you learn in the classroom:

 Each year the department publishes Aerie, a literary journal of student work, as well as chapbooks and broadsides.
 Visit aeriejournal.com for more information.
 Or you can join the staff and write for the Informer student newspaper.
-You also get hands-on experiences for credit through internships as a writer for companies and organizations in the Hartford area.Learn more about the Aerie Journal
+You also get hands-on experiences for credit through internships as a writer for companies and organizations in the Hartford area.Read the latest issue of the Aerie Journal.

 Our internship program is where you can earn credit for work as a writers or editor of campus publications, or for comparable work at companies and organizations in the Hartford region.